 The old town is unquestionably the most fitting area of Marrakech for a romantic getaway.
 Perfect for lazy lunches in adorable cafes, or strolling through historic back streets, hand in hand.
 The area simply exudes romance and charm.

 If you’re willing to pay a bit extra for this special holiday, the Hotel & Ryad Art Place Marrakech will provide everything you could want from your honeymoon.

-Settled in the very heart of the medina, the roof terrace offers views over the rooftops and across nearby Jemaa el-Fna square.
+Settled in the very heart of the medina, the rooftop terrace offers views over the rooftops and across nearby Jemaa el Fnaa square.
 With stunning interiors, an in-house restaurant, rooftop pool, and airport shuttle provided, it’s no surprise the Art Place has earned a ‘superb’ rating from guests.

 It can be difficult traveling with a toddler and having to accommodate all the extra equipment your comparatively tiny human needs.
 For this reason, I recommend either Hivernage or Gueliz.

 Hivernage sits right in between the major Marrakech Train Station and the Marrakech Menara Airport.
 This makes it easy to travel between your hotel and whatever transport route you’re taking in and out of the city.

 Gueliz is similarly convenient, being situated right next to the Marrakech Train Station.
 It also boasts a wide array of global dining options, so you don’t have to worry about finding something for a picky toddler to eat.